AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ![The Properties tab for the data field]()

-[Properties of the model](/help/assets/content-fragments/content-fragments-models.md#properties) may include the name of the field, the type of field, the length of the field, if it is mandatory, etc.
+Properties of the model may include the name of the field, the type of field, the length of the field, if it is mandatory, etc.

+>[!TIP]
+>
+>If you would like more information about the properties available to you, see the [Additional Resources section](#additional-resources) of this document for the detailed Content Fragment Models documentation.

 ## Step 8 - Save the Content Fragment Model {#save-model}